 Wet Paint Spraying

 Wet paint spraying is a traditional surface coating method which is applied using a variety of liquid coatings – such as epoxy, glass flake epoxy or polyurethane – to a previously prepared surface.
-Wet paint spraying comes in a range of different colours (link to the RAL colours page) and can be used on a metal coat system or multi-coat systems, dependent on project requirement.
+Wet paint spraying comes in a range of different colours and can be used on a metal coat system or multi-coat systems, dependent on project requirement.
 Bradleys are able to offer advice on which system is best suited to your project or environment.

 Wet Paint Spraying From Bradleys

 Bradleys are experienced applicators of most wet spray systems and use modern technology including airless wet spray methods which increase the scope of our capabilities.
 Backed by 30 years of experience in this field, Bradleys can advise and specify suitable paint systems to meet the requirements of your project and its environment.